-\item There is a natural equivalence of functors on the unbounded derived category of $(\fq,M)$-modules:
+\item There is a natural isomorphism of the functors on the unbounded derived category of $(\fq,M)$-modules:

 \end{enumerate} \end{VarG} A typical application is to add $\sqrt{-1}$ to the given ring.
-In fact, we will need $\sqrt{-1}$ (and other fractions) to make integral forms of a compact Lie groups to be split.
+In fact, we will need $\sqrt{-1}$ (and other fractions) to make integral forms of compact Lie groups to be split.
 For instance, the special orthogonal group $\SO(2)\cong\Spec \bZ\left[x,y\right]/(x^2+y^2-1)$ is isomorphic to the split torus of rank 1 after the base change to $\bZ\left[\sqrt{-1},\frac{1}{2}\right]$. \begin{note} Let $(\fh,K)\to(\fg,K)$ be a map of pairs over a commutative ring with $K\to K$ being the identity.
 The left and right adjoint functors to the forgetful functor from the category of $(\fg,K)$-modules to that of $(\fh,K)$-modules will be denoted by $\ind^\fg_\fh$ and $\pro^\fg_\fh$ respectively. \end{note} Our strategy of the proofs of Theorem \ref{B} and Variant \ref{G} is to use general arguments on generators to reduce them to the group case through the induction $\ind^\fg_\fk:K\cmod\to(\fg,K)\cmod$.
-The remaining assertion is then a version of \cite{Jant} I.2.10 for flat affine group schemes.
+The remaining assertion is then a version of \cite{MR2015057} I.2.10 for flat affine group schemes.
 Theorem \ref{C} is basically obtained by formal arguments of adjunctions.
 Remark that we have to analyze the resulting bijections since the inverse map of Theorem \ref{B} is not canonical.
-For the proof of Theorem \ref{D}, we do not have a standard resolution.
-Instead we achieve it by an observation that $\otimes k'$ sends injective objects to acyclic objects with respect to $I^{\fg\otimes k',K\otimes k'}_{\fq\otimes k',M\otimes k'}$.

 Finally, we discuss flat base changes of $\pro$.
 Unlike the case $k=\bC$, it should be difficult in general since the internal Hom of $K\cmod$ is quite complicated.
-In this paper, we find a practically nice setting to imitate the description of \cite{KV} Proposition 5.96.
-Suppose that we are given a real reductive pair $(\fg_\bC,K_\bC)$ over $\bC$ and a $\theta$-stable parabolic subpair $(\fq_\bC,(K_L)_\bC)$, where $\theta$ is the Cartan involution.
+In this paper, we find a practically nice setting to imitate the description of \cite{MR1330919} Proposition 5.96.
+Let $G$ be a real reductive group, $(\fg_\bC,K_\bC)$ be the associated pair over $\bC$ to $G$, and $(\fq_\bC,(K_L)_\bC)$ be a $\theta$-stable parabolic subpair, where $\theta$ is the Cartan involution.
 Let $\bar{\fu}_\bC$ be the opposite nilradical to $\fq_\bC$.
-Write $h$ for the element of the Cartan subalgebra corresponding to the half sum of roots of the nilradical $\fu_\bC$ of $\fq_\bC$ (\cite{KV} Proposition 4.70).
+Write $h$ for the element of the Cartan subalgebra corresponding to the half sum of roots of the nilradical $\fu_\bC$ of $\fq_\bC$ (\cite{MR1330919} Proposition 4.70).